willrobertson23wwt/SASE-Template-Instructions/README.md

 4. Once the vApp is copied over look over the VMs and decide what you need powered on.
 The CSR-GW, INET-TJ, vSuite(vManage, vSmart, vBond), and VxLan-hub are necessary components that need to powered on.
 Everything else is replaceable if needed.

-5. The first thing to after the vApp is powered on is to get vManage setup.
+5. The first thing to do after the vApp is powered on is to get vManage setup.
 Login to vManage by going to the https://{CSR-GW-IP}:8443.
 CSR-GW-IP being the nic0 interface on the CSR-GW virtual machine.

    ![CSR-GW-IP.png](media/CSR-GW-IP.png)